patching...

 Many of them came out to support the Lakewood Outdoor Basketball Committee.

-Recently, at city council meetings, there have been complaints about noise and profanity at Kauffman Park — the city's only outdoor basketball hoops.
+Recently, at city council meetings, about noise and profanity at — the city's only outdoor basketball hoops.

 The city's administration shortened the hours at the park, and closed it on Saturdays.